nicovak/rails_admin_google_map/README.md

 end
 ```

-Example of JSON stored values, everything is built dynamically.
+Example of JSON stored values, everything is build dynamically and depends on Google return.

 ```javascript
 {